 Alzheimer's Disease: According to the National Institutes of Health, "Alzheimer's disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills, and eventually the ability to carry out the simplest tasks.
-In most people with Alzheimer's, symptoms first appear in their mid-60s. [. . .]
+In most people with Alzheimer's, symptoms

+Funding Opportunity: FY 2023-2024 Page 29 of 87 first appear in their mid-60s. [. . .]
 Alzheimer's disease is currently ranked as the sixth leading cause of death in the United States, but recent estimates indicate that the disorder may rank third, just behind heart disease and cancer, as a cause of death for older people."

-Alzheimer's Disease Research Grant Advisory Board (The Board): The Alzheimer's Disease Research Grant Advisory Board was created per Section 381.82(3), Florida Statutes.
+Alzheimer's Disease Research Grant Advisory Board (The Board): The Board was created per Section 381.82(3), Florida Statutes.
 According to statute, the Board "shall consist of two geriatric psychiatrists, two geriatricians, two neuroscientists, and three neurologists."
 Board members "must have experience in Alzheimer's disease or related biomedical research."
 The board shall consider applications for program funding and make recommendations to the State Surgeon General by December 15 of each year.